apfaudio/tiliqua/gateware/docs/custom_dsp.rst

 When building audio pipelines, you have the option of re-using cores already present in Tiliqua's DSP library (connecting them together in different ways), or of building your own DSP blocks from scratch to add to the library.

-In this tutorial, we'll start by implementing our own custom DSP block (an oscillator, from scratch), and then integrate it with some of the existing blocks.
+In this tutorial, we'll start by implementing our own custom DSP block (a 'chaos oscillator', from scratch), and then integrate it with some of the existing blocks.
 The goal of this tutorial is to add a new DSP block to the library and use it in a new example bitstream in `gateware/src/top/dsp <https://github.com/apfaudio/tiliqua/tree/main/gateware/src/top/dsp>`_, so we can run it on Tiliqua hardware.

 Fixed-point Lorenz Attractor
 ----------------------------

-We'll start by building a new type of 'chaos oscillator' from scratch - a `Lorenz Attractor <https://en.wikipedia.org/wiki/Lorenz_system>`_.
+First, let's construct a new DSP block.
+We'll be implementing a `Lorenz Attractor <https://en.wikipedia.org/wiki/Lorenz_system>`_.
 This is a system of equations which, when solved, create an interesting time-evolving 3D pattern like this:

 .. figure:: /_static/test_lorenz_plot2.png